greatergoodguy/slate/source/includes/_introduction.md

 [Create Developer Account](https://login.eagleeyenetworks.com/api_signup.html)

-## Key Terms
+## Timestamp

-**Timestamps**
-<br>All Assets have attached a Timestamp.
+All Assets have attached a Timestamp.
 The Timestamp records when the Asset happened.
 Timestamps are always in UTC and maintained to the nearest millisecond.
 Timestamps are rendered in text as YYYYMMDDhhmmss.mmm.

++/- offsets from “now” are valid in ms.